chrisgleitze/full-vim-experience/README.md

 # Vim navigation in the Browser

 Vim enthusiasts love using Vim as much as they can, so they want to use it in the browser as well.
-A popular way of how to navigate in Neovim is with the [flash](https://github.com/folke/flash.nvim) and [leap](https://github.com/ggandor/leap.nvim) plugins.
+A popular way of navigating in Neovim is with the [flash](https://github.com/folke/flash.nvim) and [leap](https://github.com/ggandor/leap.nvim) plugins.
 With the help of search labels you can quickly navigate to a specific location on your screen just by using your keyboard.
 The browser extension [Vimium](https://chromewebstore.google.com/detail/vimium/dbepggeogbaibhgnhhndojpepiihcmeb) let's you use search labels as well to navigate in the browser.

-With Vimium you can also quickly jump to the top or bottom of a website if you use 'gg' and 'G' just like you in Vim.
+With Vimium you can also quickly jump to the top or bottom of a website if you use 'gg' and 'G' just like you in Vim and search your browsing history and bookmarks with a fuzzy search.
+There's [plenty more](https://vimium.github.io/) handy Vim things you can do in the browser the Vim way.

 # Vim navigation on Windows/Apple/Linux

+If that wasn't enough, there's more Vim to be used in your developer experience.
+You can use keyboard-only navigation outside of your IDE and browser, e.g. your file explorer.
+The Vim community provides more than enough options for this use case as well.
+For Windows I use [Fluent Search](https://fluentsearch.net/) which is also an app launcher.
+For Mac I recommend [Homerow](https://www.homerow.app/).